MiningHQ/rpcproto/README.md

 ## License

-The software is licensed under the GNU GPL v3, you can find the [full license](LICENSE) in the root of this repository.
+The software is licensed under the MIT license, you can find the [full license](LICENSE) in the root of this repository.

 ---